 Kingston Health Sciences Centres

-- Patient visitors will be limited to 1 person at all times, and only those considered essential, ie. for terminally ill people, children, a patient undergoing surgery, or a woman giving birth.
+- Only visitors considered essential will be permitted, ie. for terminally ill people, children, a patient undergoing surgery, ambulatory cancer or renal patients who require assistance, or a woman giving birth.
 People with cognitive and/or mobility difficulties may also be accompanied by one person.

 - Entrance restrictions are in effect – details at the KHSC website.